 If someone suddenly collapses or passes out and is not responding to you, immediately call 911, then:

-If you know CPR: Begin chest compressions at a rate of 100 compressions per minute (~18 compressions in 30 seconds).
+If you know CPR: Begin chest compressions at a rate of 100 compressions per minute (or 25 compressions in 15 seconds).
 After 30 compressions, begin rescue breathing.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced